If you are anything like me, you know exactly what it’s like when you attempt to set a goal and fail miserably. It’s a universal experience.

-Advantage: The big advantage is that you take the time to map out the journey ahead and define success.
-Another advantage to this method is that you actually take the time to think about what you might really want to achieve.
+The big advantage to having time-bound goals is that you take the time to map out the journey ahead and define success.
+Another advantage is that you actually take the time to think about what you might really want to achieve.

-Short-coming: An important aspect of effective goal setting is making sure that you know keep an oversight regarding where you are in the process.
-Like I did, it’s hard work coming up with all of these goals, and fleshing them out so you can write them down.
-But because there is so much information in this method, I lost the overview, and ultimately nearly forgot that I had done the exercise.
+An important aspect of effective goal setting is making sure that you keep tabs on where you are in the process.
+It’s hard work coming up with all of these goals and fleshing them out so you can write them down.
+But because there is so much information required to set good goals with this method, in my case I lost the overview, and ultimately nearly forgot that I had done the exercise.

-This method in my opinion is that it is a spray and pray method.
-As in my case, it’s easy to write all of this important information down, and forget to ever read it again.
-It’s easy to lose a sense of urgency, and it doesn’t really invove seting up an action plan.
+This method, in my opinion, is that it is a spray and pray method.
+It’s easy to write all of this important information down, and forget to ever read it again.
+It’s also easy to lose the sense of urgency, and this method doesn’t really involve setting up an action plan.

 This method involves setting a specific goal for a future date and requires you think about what would have to happen to reach that goal.
 A simple example would be the following: